NeuroTechX/ntx_slack_archive/_montreal.md

  >naoto It sure looks like it.
 You could try to sweep the SSVEP frequency, at a slow rate.
 That would give you a traveling peak

+6/7/2017 12:46 PM

+ **naoto** :

+ >fred-simard sweeping will be interesting to see.
+I wanted to try but I couldn't make the flickering at an arbitrary rate (right now it blinks every N frame)